skulpt/skulpt/strings.rst

 In a sense, ``find`` is the opposite of the indexing operator.
-Instead of taking an index and extracting the corresponding character, it takes a character and finds the index where that character appears.
+Instead of taking an index and extracting the corresponding character, it takes a character and finds the index where that character appears for the first time.
 If the character is not found, the function returns ``-1``.

 The ``while`` loop in this example uses a slightly more complex condition than we have seen